The Strategic Account Manager – How do you Compensate This Critical Role?

 For each of their accounts, they had a Strategic Account Manager and a number of other resources assigned, such as Solution Architects and Sales Engineers.
 Their business strategy and objectives were clearly defined; however, they faced a number of challenges, including their ability to cover the market, resourcing, and “juggling” multiple products.
-Along with these business challenges came an even bigger test: how to compensate their Strategic Account Managers.
+Along with these business challenges came an even bigger test: how to compensate their Strategic Account Managers (sales performance management planning).

 The organization broke my top rule to keep it simple.
 The account manager compensation plan included various commission rates for profit on new business, delivery, managed and professional services, commission for renewals, and bonuses for a plethora of other activities.
 On top of the complex plan, each Strategic Account Manager was assigned a quota.
 To make matters worse, the organization had no defined sales compensation philosophy, no defined Target Total Cash Compensation (TTCC), and varying pay mixes for the role.

 OpenSymmetry’s Strategy Solutions team first suggested the company define their Sales Compensation Philosophy, which helps align the organization’s business, talent, and sales strategies with decisions made in the compensation design process.